T-Draco/visualize-pairwise-seq-protein-seed/README.rst

 =====================

 This module utilizes biopython, specifically the biopython AlignIO package.
-This module is intended for the visualization of pairwise sequence alignments of Pfam SEED alignments.
+This module is intended for the visualization of pairwise sequence alignments, and for finding the pairwise match score, of Pfam SEED alignments.
 This module was made for non-profit reasons.
 Improvement edits to this repository are highly encouraged.

 The Biopython Project is an international association of developers of freely